jbdk/go-password-validator/README.md

 # go-password-validator

+NOTE: Forked just to change language to danish

 Simple password validator using raw entropy values.
 Hit the project with a star if you find it useful ⭐

 Supported by [Qvault](https://qvault.io)